lynnfaraday/MUSH/install/do-setup.md

     make update
     make install

-> Note: This will install PennMUSH v1.8.6p0, which is the version that the starter DB is based on.
-If you specify a different verison, you may have conflicts with the mush.cnf file.
-It may work, but it may not.
-Try it at your own risk.
+> Note: This will install PennMUSH v1.8.6p0, which is the version that the code was most recently tested with.
+You can select any version, but try it at your own risk.

-## Installing FS3

-    cd game
-    mkdir starterdb
-    cd starterdb
-    wget -O starterdb.zip https://github.com/lynnfaraday/MUSH/blob/master/farasoftcode/Releases/FaraMUSHCode%20Starter%20DB%20-%208.2%20for%201.8.6%20p0.zip?raw=true
-    unzip starterdb.zip
-    cp mush.cnf ..
-    cp restrict.cnf ..
-    cp *.gz ../data
-    cd ..

-## Editing the Configuration

-Use your favorite unix text editor (pico/emacs/vi) to edit `mush.cnf` and set:

-* MUSH name
-* Port number (if you want to change it from the default 4201)
-* Host name

-## Starting the Game
+## Installing the Code

-From the mush game directory, type:

-    ./restart

-Your game should be running!

-## Default Characters

-The starter DB comes with the usual Penn #1 character (One), who has no password.
-It also has a Gamewiz character with a default password of `wizb00ts`.

-> You should log in and change both these passwords immediately to something more secure.
+Now your server is set up to install the code as described in [Installation](/install/installation.html).

 ## Setting Up the Wiki